jhcheung/trubya-rails/README.md

 You start every game with ten lives.
 You will answer trivia questions to reveal more of the image.
 Every correct answer will provide you another segment of the image.

 Every incorrect answer to the trivia question or incorrect guess for the picture will lose you a life.

+You can also build the Docker image using the Dockerfile.